Toshiba Aurex System 15: Two Ways to Tango in the Present

 Ah, to hell with the shallow minds of these politicians.
 Politics is as dirty as a charcoaled rug.

 As I wrote this, my drinking buddy texted me that Andong would come to our compound tomorrow to shower us with paper bills.
-Many of them depict the face of a brilliant senator assassinated at Manila’s main airport in the early ’80s—the five-hundred peso bill.
+Lots of one depicts the face of a brilliant senator assassinated at Manila’s main airport in the early ’80s — the five-hundred peso bill.

 Maybe the money is enough to buy me a pair of jeans, a cellphone ‘load‘ good for a month, or even wax and tire black for my dying jeep.
 After all, the entire barangay won’t even know if I sold my soul.